z0w0/helm/README.md

 Helm would benefit from either of the following contributions:

-1. Try out the engine, reporting an issues or suggestions you have.
+1. Try out the engine, reporting any issues or suggestions you have.

-2. Look through the source and get a feel for the code and then contribute some features or fixes.
-If you plan on contributing code please submit a pull request and follow the formatting styles set out in the current code: 2 space indents, documentation on every top-level function, favouring monadic operators over do blocks, etc.
+2. Look through the source, get a feel for the code and then contribute some features or fixes.
+If you plan on contributing code please submit a pull request and follow the formatting styles set out in the current code: 2 space indents, documentation on every top-level function, favouring monad operators over do blocks, etc.

 The following is a list of areas I want to tackle in the future,